1.) Will this cost me any money?

 You can help.
 HDMF will try to match available artists to the desires of the building/business owner.
 Artist portfolios will be used to show artists visual styles.
 The artists portfolio will give a strong indication of what the finished artwork will be like.
 Color palette & subject matter suggestions will be taken into consideration.

 4.)
 Can I choose the subject matter/content of the mural?

-You can help, but ultimately the artist has control because the artist is not being commissioned to do a mural.
+No. You can help, but ultimately the artist has control because the artist is not being commissioned to do a mural.
 A commissioned artwork is time consuming & expensive.
 HDMF’s policy is to invite artists to share their art with Bend.
 This allows HDMF to afford the process of painting public murals.
 HDMF is not commissioning the invited artists.
-The organization does not have the financial resources to commission artists.
+The organization does not have the financial resources at this time to commission artists.
 A two story mural commission costs a minimum of $10,000-$15,000 plus production expenses.
-All HDMF artists are volunteering their time & creativity.
+HDMF artists are volunteering their time & creativity.
 Therefore, HDMF does not dictate art piece content to the artists.
 This gives the artists the opportunity to paint an art piece they want to do.
 HDMF matches a proposed artist to a building/business owners based on the portfolio of the artist.
 The artists portfolio gives the building/business owner a strong idea of what finished artwork will look like.
 Once an artist/building match is made, HDMF requests a basic rendering of proposed art piece from artists to show building/business owners & to submit for city permit application if needed.

 5.)
 What kind of wall works best?